 Cut back on plastic bottles and refill water at the numerous drinking water taps across the festival.
 Look for the droplet of water symbols on the map to locate these points.

-Commercial units equipped with standalone meters will be provided with energy efficiency advice.
-With the help of our volunteers, we will monitor which of the proposed measures were implemented by our partners.
+Commercial units equipped with standalone meters were provided with energy efficiency advice.
+With the help of our volunteers, we monitored which of the proposed measures were implemented by our partners.